How to Build Simple Birdhouses — Easy Step-by-Step Guide

 2. 2

 Carefully cut out all the marked pieces using your saw.
-Always wear safety glasses and gloves when cutting.
+Always wear safety glasses and gloves when cutting, and if using a power saw, ensure you are familiar with its operation and safety features.
+Take your time to make straight cuts.

 3. 3